H3AR7B3A7/WindowsTerminalAndPowershell/DefaultPowershellCommands.md

 - **3**:

+  This option is the default for a user.
 This option prompts the Consent Admin to enter his or her username and password (or that of another valid admin) when an operation requires elevation of privilege.

 - **4**: